-You probably already know a number of words on the first few levels of the AWL, because words like ‘area,’ ‘job,’ and ‘require’ are common in daily use, not just academic texts.
-However, the last five levels of the Academic Word List are also important to understanding textbooks, lectures, and professional discussions, even though you will not learn most from everyday conversation.
+You probably already know most of the words on the first levels of the AWL, because words like ‘area,’ ‘job,’ and ‘require’ are common in daily use, not just academic texts.

 Some of the best pages to learn and practice AWL words are: